Fran89/K2Status/README.md

 To Do:

+1. Work out various bugs.
-1. Test using multiple stations.
+2. Test using multiple stations.
-2. Improve Import/Export Communications.
+3. Improve Import/Export Communications.
-3. Work out various bugs.
+4. Add the ability to graph data.

 ===